Design System • RTX • 2019

 We iterated vastly on breaking apart the "pieces" of a chart, and worked through round of user testing to better align our "lego box" to the mindsets of our designers.
 Key pieces include titles, titles with controls, subtitles, keys, x and y axis labels.
 We also included various kinds of chart types to plug and play that could sit on any background or grid.

 Flexibility and needing the "full kitchen pantry" in Sketch was the priority for UTC designers.
-Due to the enormous amount of variability in projects, products, and use cases, Rotor Charts utilized the modular nature of Sketch's symbols substantially which helped to inform a modular, component based design system at multiple dimensions.
+Due to the enormous amount of variability in projects, products, and use cases, Rotor Charts utilized the flexible nature of Sketch's symbols to inform a modular, component based design system at multiple dimensions.
 With every chart 'piece' designed into modules and scalable sketch components, designers could plug and play, and within minutes, could build a fully stretchable chart for use across digital applications.

 We included a robust instructional PDF outlining all the various abilities of the Rotor Charts Toolkit.
 I owned the general guidelines, and outlined just how a designer would use our toolkit.
 In this manual, we included color guidelines around accessibility.
 The accompanying color pallette and accessibility guidelines were led and executed by fellow designer Daniil Ashtaev

 We painstakingly built scalability and flexibility into each symbol layer and component.
 We deployed over 50 individual sketch chart modules across 40 sketch pages.
 These assets could scale, stretch, and switch between dark and light mode.
 We also included pre-built charts for use during quick mockups and concept explorations.

 Currently deployed in UTC's Digital Accelerator, one public example of Rotor Charts is found in a flight monitoring dashboard for large format applications.
 Using non-technical data, we display a collection of flights from historical databases in the lobby of 55 Water St. Brooklyn, NY.